High Barre offers yoga, tai chi, barre fitness and Zumba.

-Will Harris, Instructor
+Will Harris, Guide

 A workout that is rapidly gaining recognition around the world is barre fitness.
 High Barre’s barre fitness is a low impact class that helps tone all muscle groups, improves balance and posture, and increases flexibility.
 This ballet-inspired class is perfect for beginners who want to be more active but also proves challenging for any level.
 Some equipment used includes light weights, the ballet barre to aid with balance, resistance bands and a yoga mat for core work and stretching.

-Monica Dunn, Instructor
+Monica Dunn, Guide

-Mondays and Wednesdays 5-6pm
+Mondays and Thursdays 5-6pm